 All information that is collected about you during the course of the research will be coded with a study number and kept confidential.
-The information is available to the trial team, authorised collaborators, ethical review committees, North Bristol NHS Trust or University Hospitals Bristol and Weston NHS Foundation Trust, government regulatory agencies and the Sponsor (University of Oxford), who can ask to access the trial data.
+The information is available to the trial team, authorised collaborators, ethical review committees, University Hospitals Birmingham NHS Foundation Trust, government regulatory agencies and the Sponsor (University of Oxford), who can ask to access the trial data.
 Responsible independent monitors may be given access to data for monitoring and/or audit of the trial to ensure we are complying with regulations.
 They are bound by the same confidentiality rules.
 Any information about you that leaves the hospital/clinic will have your name and address removed so that you cannot be recognised from it.

-However, any samples collected for the purposes of COVID-19 diagnosis might be sent to reference labs in the UK alongside your personal data.
+However, any samples collected for the purposes of COVID-19 diagnosis and weekly swabbing might be sent to reference labs in the UK alongside your personal data.
+For the purposes of centralising the analysis of COVID-19 diagnosis and weekly surveillance results, the DHSC and NHS digital will send the results to the Sponsor (University of Oxford) and this may include your personal data including medical records.
 If you are diagnosed with COVID-19 during the course of the study then we must pass your details on to the local health protection team as COVID-19 is a "notifiable disease" and this is legal requirement in the UK.

 Every effort will be taken to maintain confidentiality.
-Information about you may be stored electronically on a secure server, and paper notes will be kept in a key-locked filing cabinet at the study site.
+Information about you may be stored electronically on a secure server, and paper notes will be kept in a key-locked filing cabinet at the University Hospitals Birmingham NHS Foundation Trust or at the Centre for Clinical Vaccinology and Tropical Medicine(CCVTM), University of Oxford.
 Trial results will be published in a scientific journal but nothing that could identify you will be included in any report or publication.